mitogen-hq/mitogen/docs/ansible.rst

 * ``ssh_args``, ``ssh_common_args``, ``ssh_extra_args``
 * ``mitogen_ssh_debug_level``: integer between `0..3` indicating the SSH client
   debug level.
 Ansible must also be run with '-vvv' to view the output.
+* ``mitogen_ssh_compression``: :data:`True` to enable SSH compression,
+  otherwise :data:`False`.
+This will change to off by default in a future release.
+If you are targetting many hosts on a fast network, please consider disabling SSH compression.

 Debugging